 The minimum claim amount on which an installment payment plan is established is \$51.00.
 On claims of \$.01 to \$50.00, the total amount owed is recouped from the next child support collection, if the collection is at least \$50.00.
 If not, the entire collection is withheld until the claim is paid.
 For claims of \$51.00 or more, the minimum amount to be withheld from a child support collection is 25%.
 This amount will minimize any hardship caused by recouping overpayments from current support payments.
 The custodial parent may request withholding of a larger percentage, but the minimum percentage will remain at 25%.
+A written request includes requests submitted electronically and accompanied or followed with a copy of the requestor's photo ID.
 If the custodial parent request that more than 25% be withheld, the written consent must be documented in METSS and a copy of the written consent must be scanned to the case record.
 If the custodial parent requests to pay off the entire claim balance, the claim must be activated at 100%.
 This allows the entire payment to be applied toward the claim balance.